gchq/sleeper/docs/development/test-strategy.md

 ### Design techniques

 We try to use test driven development (TDD) whenever possible.
 We use tests to define the behaviour of the system, writing all tests in the style of behaviour driven development (BDD).
-We use the following resources to define this
+We use the definitions of this found in the following resources:
-process:

 - [Uncle Bob's Three Rules of TDD](http://www.butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)
 - [Kent Beck's Canon TDD](https://tidyfirst.substack.com/p/canon-tdd)